ricore77/Web3Tetris/README.md

 ## Future Work
 In the near future, the game will integrate on-chain game state saving, allowing each game’s progress to be stored permanently on the blockchain.
 This will ensure the immutability and traceability of each player’s game, performance, and bet.

+## Project Status
+The Tetris Bet game is a work in progress.
+Currently, the smart contract that governs the betting mechanics and reward distribution has been completed and deployed.
+This contract ensures fair interaction between players and bettors.

+At this stage, the smart contract handles the following functionalities:

+Betting: Bettors can place bets on the player's performance.
+Game Outcome: Once the game ends, the contract calculates and distributes rewards to the bettors based on their predictions.
+Reward Claiming: Players and bettors can claim their rewards once the game concludes.
+The on-chain integration for saving the game state, tracking player progress, and making the game fully decentralized is still under development.
+In the near future, we plan to store game data such as scores, player actions, and bets directly on the blockchain to ensure transparency and immutability.

+Stay tuned for updates as we move towards completing the on-chain functionality!

 ## Diagram
 This diagram represents the roles and interactions between different components of the game:
 ---